AtomScott/atomscott.github.io/en/_posts/2019-11-29-productivity_and_motivation.md

 I going to stick with that mindset for a long time.
 Fuck everything else.

 Okay, I'm over with my rant.
 I'm going to get back to work.

+## Self Micromanagement and Reflection

+I think micromanaging oneself gets a bad rap.
+Being micromanaged by someone else is a different matter, their interests are not mine, so I'll refuse to be micromanaged.

+Jordan Petersons second rule for life was

+>2.
+Treat yourself like someone you are responsible for helping

+And wholeheartedly agree.
+If I was a football coach, I would tell my atheletes to warmp up and cool down properly, never letting them skip.
+Whereas when I was an athelete myself, there would be less days where I spent enough time on warmups/cooldowns then I didn't.

+I think the same goes for micromanaging oneself.
+It allows me to take a objective view of myself and helps me make informed decisions.
+I can offload unimportant decision making(what, when, where to eat dinner etc.) for a certain time of day and focus on the moment.